daytonpa/tf-minecraft/README.md

   2) Base
     - VPN/bastion, Minecraft server, and instance-level Security Groups.

+Before getting started, be certain to complete the initial steps listed in the [prerequisites](./prerequisites) part of this repository.

 *(This is still in progress.
 Would not recommend actually using just yet)*